rlarg/rlarg.github.io/_posts/2022-02-05-welcome-to-jekyll.markdown

 - There are quite a few but at the but you'll only really need to use and edit a few of them to get a basic website running.

-- To actually run the website, press `ctrl '` in VSCode to open up a terminal.
+- To run the website, press `ctrl '` in VSCode to open up a terminal.

 - `cd` into  the directory where you saved your `FILE`